Military HistoryWarbirdsThe Supermarine Spitfire: Engineers kept improving Britain's best fighter

 Yankee Spitfires

-The renowned US Army Air Corps Fourth Fighter Group was originally equipped with Supermarine Spitfires before they received their P-47 Thunderbolts in March of 1943.
-Several of the pilots who formed the Fourth were Americans who fought alongside the British flying Spitfires during the Battle of Britain and its aftermath as members of all-volunteer Eagle Squadrons.
+The renowned US Army Air Corps’ 4th Fighter Group was originally equipped with Supermarine Spitfires before receiving its P-47 Thunderbolts in March 1943.
+Several of the pilots who formed the 4th were Americans who fought alongside the British, flying Spitfires, during the Battle of Britain and its aftermath as members of the all-volunteer Eagle Squadrons.

 Building a Better Supermarine Spitfire

-Produced in 24 variants, or Marks, with additional sub-variants of many of the Marks, the Spitfire was constantly developed and improved as different and newer engine, propeller, and armament options found their way into the design.
+Produced in 24 variants, or Marks, with additional sub-variants of many of the Marks, the Spitfire was constantly developed and improved as different and newer engine, propeller, and armament options were introduced into the design.
 Supermarine also developed a two-seat trainer version of the Spitfire after the war concluded.

 Spitfires at Sea